jnmlinden/TYPO3CMS-Reference-TCA/Documentation/WhatIsTca/Index.rst

 found by the bootstrap code (if starting a TYPO3 request).
 It must return an array with the content of the TCA setting or :code:`NULL` if the table should not be defined (depending on the extension's internal logic).
 The return value of any loaded file will be cached.
-So there must either be no dynamic PHP code in it or care must be taken to clear the system cache after each change in such files.
+Thus, if dynamic PHP code is used in a TCA definition file, the system cache must be cleared after each change in that file.

 .. toctree::